-33.8 Storage Allocation
+33.7 Memory Allocation

-C++ code explicitly manages memory with calls to ::operator new() and ::operator delete().
-D allocates memory using the D garbage collector, so no explicit delete's are necessary.
-D's new and delete are not compatible with C++'s ::operator new and ::operator delete.
-Attempting to allocate memory with C++ ::operator new and deallocate it with D's delete, or vice versa, will result in miserable failure.
+C++ code explicitly manages memory with calls to ::operator new() and ::operator delete $\nearrow$ ().
+D's new operator allocates memory using the D garbage collector, so no explicit delete is necessary.
+D's new operator is not compatible with C++'s ::operator new and ::operator $\nearrow$ delete.
+Attempting to allocate memory with D's new and deallocate with C++ ::operator $\nearrow$ delete will result in miserable failure.

-D can still explicitly allocate memory using core.stdc.stdlib.malloc() and core.stdc.stdlib.free(), these are useful for connecting to C++ functions that expect malloc'd buffers, etc.
+D can explicitly manage memory using a variety of library tools, such as with std.
+2 $\hookrightarrow$ experimental.allocator.
+Additionally, core.stdc.stdlib.malloc and core.stdc.stdlib.2 $\hookrightarrow$ .free can be used directly for connecting to C++ functions that expect malloc'd buffers.

-If pointers to D garbage collector allocated memory are passed to C++ functions, it's critical to ensure that that memory will not be collected by the garbage collector before the C++ function is done with it.
+If pointers to memory allocated on the D garbage collector heap are passed to C++ functions, it's critical to ensure that the referenced memory will not be collected by the D garbage collector before the C++ function is done with it.
 This is accomplished by:

-- Making a copy of the data using core.stdc.stdlib.malloc() and passing the copy instead. - Leaving a pointer to it on the stack (as a parameter or automatic variable), as the garbage collector will scan the stack. - Leaving a pointer to it in the static data segment, as the garbage collector will scan the static data segment. - Registering the pointer with the garbage collector with the std.gc.addRoot() or std.gc.addRange() calls.
+- Making a copy of the data using std.experimental.allocator or core.stdc.stdlib. ∠ y malloc and passing the copy instead. - Leaving a pointer to it on the stack (as a parameter or automatic variable), as the garbage collector will scan the stack. - Leaving a pointer to it in the static data segment, as the garbage collector will scan the static data segment. - Registering the pointer with the garbage collector using the core.memory.GC.addRoot or core.memory.GC.addRange functions.